nixworks/public/news/2006/06/25/arcelor-declares-its-merger-with-mittal-steel-the-new-company-will-be-called-arcelor-mittal.md

 ### [2006-06-25](/news/2006/06/25/index.md)

 #  Arcelor declares its merger with Mittal Steel.
-The new company will be called ''Arcelor-Mittal''.
+The new company will be called "Arcelor-Mittal".